dmachard/go-dnscollector/doc/configuration.md

 ### Log File

 Enable this logger if you want to log to a file.
+Rotation files is supported.

 ```yaml
 logfile: